 Delete the paragraph at 362.27:

-An HE AP that transmits a Trigger frame for random access shall set the AID12 subfield of a User Info field in the Trigger frame to 0 to indicate that one or more RA-RUs are available for non-AP STAs associated with it, and shall set the AID12 subfield in a User Info field in the Trigger frame to 2045 to indicate that one or more RA-RUs are available for non-AP STAs not associated with it.

 Change the paragraph at 362.34 as follows:

 An HE AP may transmit a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame that contains one or more RUs for random access.
-An AP that transmits a Basic Trigger frame may set the AID12 subfield of any User Info field of the frame to 2045i.
-An AP that transmits a Trigger frame that is not a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame shall not set the AID12 subfield of any User Info field of the frame to 0i.
+An AP that transmits a Basic Trigger frame may set the AID12 subfield of any User Info field of the frame to indicate allocation of one or more RA-RUs for unassociated STAs.
+An AP that transmits a Trigger frame that is not a Basic Trigger frame, BQRP Trigger frame or BSRP Trigger frame shall not set the AID12 subfield of any User Info field of the frame to indicate allocation of one or more RA-RUs for associated STAs.

 CID 24404